Stealing Her Thoughts

 She hands the sack to me.

-“Promise me, ina, that you’ll get the stories out of here, and give them to the other Tzina.”
+“Get the stories out of here, and give them to the other Tzina.”

-“I promise, but I think that you’ll give them to her yourself.”
+“You’ll give them to her yourself.”

 The dreaming Tzina shakes her head, as the house dissolves around us.

-“I don’t know how to stop the dreamschool that I’m stuck in.”
+“I don’t know how to stop the Dream School that I’m stuck in.”

 “Let the warrior kill me!”